heraldia/AMR-Simulator/doc/shiyue-iciai-paper-review.md

 /*The paper -> We */ outlines the simulator's architecture, /*the -> a*/ proposed task allocation method, and /*the -> multi-aspect */ significant improvement/*s*/ in warehouse operations, supported by rigorous experimentation.
 /*This -> Furthermore, t*/ work underscores the potential of integrating advanced simulation frameworks with intelligent task allocation strategies in propelling warehouse operations to new efficiency frontiers.

-// Overall, all sentence in the Abstract section are in the same structure, ¿¿¿. ¿¿¿¿¿¿¿¿¿¿¿¿¿¿¿¿
+// Overall, all sentence in the Abstract section are in the same structure, subject- verb.-object, we need more variety in style.

 CCS CONCEPTS ¥
 Keywords: Autonomous Mobile Robot, Simulator, Task allocation, Scheduling algorithm